youjin2/mlops/bentoml/examples/streamlit-bentoml/README.md

 $ git clone https://dagshub.com/{your_dagshub_username}/petfinder.git ./petfinder/
 ```

 Once you, you completed to setup python environment described here, you can run `dvc` on command line interface.
+Below is code examples on how to use `dvc` & `dagshub` for data version control on CLI.

 ```bash
 $ cd ./petfinder/